echinopscis/echinopscis.github.io/pages/installation-windows.md

 ---
-title: Installation on windows with screen shots
+title: Installation on windows
-description: How to install Obsidian and echinopscis on windows, with a screenshot at each step
+description: How to install Obsidian and echinopscis on windows, with screenshots
 permalink: /installation-windows/
 toc: true
 ---